UKHomeOffice/application-container-platform/docs/vault.md

 #### **DSP Setup**
 ---
-Vault is presently running in high-availability mode on the etcd cluster boxes and using etcd as it's storage backend backend.
+Vault is presently running in high-availability mode on the etcd cluster boxes and using etcd as it's storage backend.
 You can review the setup and installation notes in [platform_setup](https://github.com/UKHomeOffice/dsp/blob/master/docs/platform_setup.md#vault).
 Internally the service is exposed via a internal load balancer, provided by a [headless service](https://github.com/UKHomeOffice/dsp/tree/master/kube/namespace/platform/vault) in kubernetes.
 Externally, although not officially required, the service is exposed via a [ELB service](https://github.com/UKHomeOffice/dsp/blob/master/stacks/templates/vault-elb.yaml).
 Due to the manner in which Vault handles standby nodes (only one node is master at any one time) a proxy [Vault Proxy](#vault-proxy) is placed in front.

 #### **[Vault Proxy](#vault-proxy)**

 Note, is you don't intend to expose the Vault Service externally you can skip over this section.
 Seated behind an ELB the vault service standby nodes do not proxy traffic onto the master, instead the issue a 307 HTTP redirect to the advertised address of the master, which in this case is a non-routable address.
 The [vault proxy](https://github.com/UKHomeOffice/dsp/tree/master/kube/namespace/platform/vault-proxy) is a nginx service is configured to handle the redirect for you.

 ### **Vaults Paths**
 Before delving into setting up backends and policies we need to speak about Vault paths.
-So by default path of a backend is the same as the backend provide i.e. aws secret backend is aws/, mysql is mysql/ etc etc. In order to support multiple background, Vault provides the notion of a path and allows you to 'mount' logical backends to paths.
+The default path of a backend is the same as the backend provider name i.e. aws secret backend is aws/, mysql is mysql/ etc etc. In order to support multiple backends, Vault provides the notion of a mount path.

 Lets say we have two mysql backends